serena-zhu/fdf/README.md

 # fdf
 A 3D graphic representation of a relief landscape

 This is a program that creates a simplified graphic wireframe represenatation of a relief landscape by linking points via segments.
+This program uses a minilibx library developed internally by 42.
 The program takes a file as a parameter.

 Usage : ./fdf <filename>